 Previously known as Vatapi, Badami is the centre of ancient Chalukyan glory.
 It is situated at a distance of about 500 km from Bangalore in the Bagalkot district of Karnataka.
 Founded by Pulakesi I, this magnificent town is located amidst the rocky hills.
-Renowned for its amazing rock-cut cave temples in Chalukyan style, the place also boasts of its wonderful attractions like majestic forts, cave temples, serene lakes and colourful festivals.
+Renowned for its amazing rock-cut cave temples in Chalukyan style, a travel to Badami takes you to the wonderful attractions like majestic forts, cave temples, serene lakes and colourful festivals.

 Major Tourist Attractions

 It is the group of four cave temples that are beautifully carved out of red sandstone hills situated opposite to Badami Fort.
 Out of these four cave temples, three temples are based on Brahmanical theology and one on Jain.

 Badami Cave Temples Karnataka are the finest example of sculptures as well as stone carvings that depict of several mythological themes.
 Through all these temples are equally amazing yet the Cave Temple is very popular.
 Built of red sandstone, the temple has a hall with many pillars and a square shrine hollowed in the back wall.
 It houses the statues of Lord Shiva along with his consort Parvati.
 Another popular attraction of the place is the eighteen-armed Nataraja displaying 81 dance poses.
 The third temple, dedicated to Lord Vishnu is another amazing attraction of the place.